skogsbaer/sum-product/sum-product-en.md

 real-world SQL databases has seen rows like that, and the ensuing messiness and architecture problems.

-Of course, tables in a relational databases are just an external representation of the data, and an application is free to convert between a "proper" data model in the software itself and its relational encoding.
+Of course, tables in a relational database are just an external representation of the data, and an application is free to convert between a "proper" data model in the software itself and its relational encoding.
 And it well should, be it via explicit code or